elmastudio/aino-theme/readme.txt

 == Description ==

-Aino is a Full Site Editong block theme for the WordPress block editor.
+Aino is a Full Site Editing block theme for the WordPress Gutenberg editor.
 In combination with the Aino Blocks plugin you can easily create advanced page layouts using Aino's pre-designed block patterns.
 Create a unique online shop, business website, portfolio or personal blog with Aino and stand out from the crowd.

 You can find more information and helpful resources about Aino on https://ainoblocks.io.

 == Copyright ==

-Aino Theme, (C) 2021 Elmastudio Ltd.
+Aino Theme, (C) 2022 Elmastudio Ltd.
 Aino is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify